gotolino/pycausal-explorer/docs/guide.rst

 SLearner
 """"""""""
-The Slearner treats the treatment indicator like any other predictor.
-[1] (https://arxiv.org/pdf/1706.03461.pdf ).
-It is often biased towards 0, and is more accurate when treatment effect is often low.
+The Slearner treats the treatment indicator like any other predictor. `[1]`_.
+It is often biased towards 0, and is more accurate when treatment effect is often 0 or close to 0.

 TLearner
 """"""""""
 The Tlearner does not combine the treated and control groups, but instead creates a model for each.
-It's less data efficient, but performs better when both groups behave very differently.
+It's less data efficient, but performs better when both groups behave very differently. `[1]`_

 XLearner
 """"""""""
-The XLearner applies a machine learning model to predict treatment effect, on top of the ones to predict treatment and control groups.
-It performs better all around, and particularly well when there are many more entries in one group than in the other.
+The XLearner applies a machine learning model to predict treatment effect, on top of the ones to predict treatment and control groups. `[1]`_ It performs better all around, and particularly well when there are many more entries in one group than in the other. `[2]`_

 Linear
 """"""""""